-By far the largest application for PET is bottles for colas and carbonated drinks, mineral water and edible oils, cosmetics and personal care products.
+By far the largest application for PET bottles for colas and carbonated drinks, mineral water and edible oils, cosmetics, and personal care products.
 High IV PET is used for these products.
-Polyester used in the fiber and textile industries is the amorphous or low IV form of PET.
+The polyester used in the fiber and textile industries is the amorphous or low IV form of PET.
 Out of specification high IV PET waste can be recycled or reused to make fiber or strapping tape.
-Amorphous and crystalline grades of PET are extruded as sheet or film mostly for the packaging industry.
+Amorphous and crystalline grades of PET are extruded as sheets or films mostly for the packaging industry.
 The application dictates the IV.
-The higher the tensile, burst, impact or temperature specification, the higher the IV.
-Applications include strapping tape, photographic film, video tape and food trays.
-PET sheet is thermoformed into trays for freezer to oven or microwave meals, pre-prepared snacks or airline meals and also packaging for medical devices.
+The higher the tensile, burst, impact, or temperature specification, the higher the IV.
+Applications include strapping tape, photographic film, video tape, and food trays.
+PET sheet is thermoformed into trays for the freezer to oven or microwave meals, pre-prepared snacks or airline meals, and also packaging for medical devices.

 The PETPlus Test Method